Derwent Heritage Trail - Matlock to Derby (★★★★☆)

 | Aqueduct Cottage |

-From here onwards there are fewer industrial sites, but the charm and excitement is certainly not over for the day, as next up we head through Gregory Tunnel - which briefly cuts through a jut out in the hills above.
+From here on there are fewer industrial sites - but the charm and excitement is certainly not over, as next up we head through Gregory Tunnel - which briefly cuts through a jut out in the hills above.

 | Coming out of Gregory Tunnel |

-It is a reasonably long tunnel, so by the middle you will find that it is too dark to see where your feet should go, but the handrail is helpful in ensuring that you don't accidentally fall in, as you go through the darkest part.
+It is a reasonably long tunnel, so by the middle you will find that it is too dark to see where your feet should go, but the handrail is helpful in ensuring that you don't accidentally fall in.

 After passing Whatstandwell (where there is an exit point to the train network), the next section is a long stretch round to Ambergate - and here I take my time and enjoy some of the benches along the way.

-Eventually though, it is time to leave the Cromford Canal - and that is a real shame, because it has not only been the highlight of the day - but it is also really what I came here to see.
-It is a memory of a new industrial world that appeared out of nowhere, and changed everything.
+Eventually though, it is time to leave the Cromford Canal - and that is a real shame, because it has not only been the highlight of the day - but this sort of history is also what I came on this walk to see.
+It is a memory of a new industrial world that appeared out of nowhere, and subsequently changed everything.

-After a long climb up the hill, and then along the ridge, the path pulls off these back roads, and heads down through the fields - before once again rejoining another back road, heading into Belper.
+After a long climb up the hill, and then along the ridge, the path pulls off these back roads - and then heads down through the fields, before once again rejoining another back road - heading into Belper.

 Upon arrival, Belper feels like any modern town - with busy roads, traffic and road junctions to navigate - but there is clearly some history here, as you pass over the River Derwent.